mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/README.md

 ![LUIS Greeting Intent](./resources/assets/LuisGreetingIntent.jpg)

-Now let's see how to create an entity.
+Let's see how to create an entity.
 When the user requests to search the pictures, they may specify what they are looking for.
 Let's capture that in an entity.

 Click on "Entities" in the left-hand column and then click "Add custom entity".
 Give it an entity name "facet" and entity type "Simple".
 Then click "Save".

 ![Add Facet Entity](./resources/assets/AddFacetEntity.jpg)

-Now click "Intents" in the left-hand sidebar and then click the yellow "Add Intent" button.
+Next, click "Intents" in the left-hand sidebar and then click the yellow "Add Intent" button.
 Give it an intent name of "SearchPics" and then click "Save".

-Now let's add some sample utterances (words/phrases/sentences the user might say when talking to the bot).
+Let's add some sample utterances (words/phrases/sentences the user might say when talking to the bot).
 People might search for pictures in many ways.
 Feel free to use some of the utterances below, and add your own wording for how you would ask a bot to search for pictures.

 + Find outdoor pics
 + Are there pictures of a train?